morphis/meta-snappy/README.md

 devices.

-This meta layer mainly contains the following components which are required for Snappy:
+This meta layer mainly contains the following components which are required for supporting snaps in your system:

  * snapd
- * libseccomp

-The layer currently supports Yocto 2.6.x Thud release.
+The layer currently supports Yocto 3.1.x Dunfell release.

-Aside from OE-core, `meta-snappy` also depends on `meta-openembedded` and `meta-filesystems`.
+The following layers are required:

+ - meta-openembedded/meta-oe
+ - meta-openembedded/meta-filesystems
+ - meta-security (libseccomp & apparmor)

+Note that those layers may depend on additional layers you will need to add.

 # Try it!